 Consider nearby airports as prices can vary dramatically between them.
 And explore the possibility multi-city tickets.
 These can also be called open-jaw fares and it just means you fly into one city and come back home via a different one.

 When I visited Central Europe I flied into Budapest and visited Slovakia, Austria and Czech Republic.
 I chose to fly back by Prague, which cost me an extra 30 EUR.

-However, if I had chosen to buy a return flight, I would have had to go all the way back to Budapest, costing an extra day and probably much more than 30 EUR.
 Open-jaw tickets can reveal themselves as great options, specially if you want to travel in a straight line instead of a loop.

 6. No cookies.

 Ensure you delete cookies/history of your browser before looking up flight prices on search engines.
 This is because the websites store your search data and when you come back they know you are more likely to buy than before.
 Some say this is a conspiracy theory, but it doesn’t hurt to try, right?